Frequently Asked Questions

 Only Level 2 and 3 offenders have an obligation to provide the address of their employer.
-Any changes in employment must be sent to DCJS in writing and be signed by the offender no later than 10 days after the change.

 Failure to perform any of the registration obligations is a felony level crime.
 A first conviction is punishable as a Class E felony; a second or subsequent conviction is punishable as a Class D felony.

 Yes.
 They must notify DCJS no later than 10 days of establishing residency in New York, and then the Board of Examiners of Sex Offenders reviews their cases to determine if they have to register in New York State.
 If they are registerable, then a court where the offender resides will hold a hearing to determine his/her risk level.

 Yes.
 However, they must notify DCJS of their new address no later than 10 days after the move.
 Additionally, offenders must notify the local police department where they have moved that they are now living in that area and comply with whatever sex offender requirements exist in the new jurisdiction.

 The Sex Offender Registration Act does not restrict where a registered sex offender may live.

 However, if the offender is under parole or probation supervision, other New York State laws may limit the offender from living within 1,000 feet of a school or other facility caring for children.
 For more indepth information, click here.